-The reason why alcohol withdrawal occurs is because the brain becomes over-excited, which is common during any type of detox process.
+The reason why alcohol withdrawal occurs is that the brain becomes over-excited, which is common during any type of detox process.
 When you drink alcohol, gamma-aminobutyric acid (GABA) is inhibited and excitability in the brain is reduced.
 When the alcohol stops, the brain turns back on and becomes overactive.
-This is what starts withdrawal symptoms, as some of the first effects include anxiety, nervousness, depression and irritability.
+This is what starts withdrawal symptoms, as some of the first effects include anxiety, nervousness, depression, and irritability.

-Who is At Risk for Withdrawal Symptoms?
+Who Is At Risk for Withdrawal Symptoms?

 Anyone who is dependent on alcohol can experience withdrawal effects.
 As the body looks for the chemical that it depends on, the side effects of withdrawal begin, whether you’ve been drinking for weeks, months or years.

 Generally speaking, the more you drink, the more likely you are to go through these symptoms, and the more serious they may be.
 However, each person is entirely unique.
-Your detox experience will depend on other factors unique to you, such as your age, body type and lifestyle.
+Your detox experience will depend on other factors unique to you, such as your age, body type, and lifestyle.

 What is the Timeline for Alcohol Withdrawal?